oliverdecroock/Senior-Experience-Official/README.md

 The other datasets in this repository is raw data that I cleaned and used to get to the four datasets used in this project.
 The other two r spaces show the code of what I did to clean those datasets and merge them.

 For Primary Approach:
-My primary approach can be reproduced using R and Stata.
-To do so, you can download the dataset "year-county-data" and use the code found in the "Approach 1" r space.
+To see the code from R and Stata for my primary approach.
+See the "Approach 1" r-space.
+You can also download the final dataset: "year-county-data".